 Her recent court hearings include

-Times Travel (UK) Limited and Nottingham Travel Limited v Pakistan International Airlines Corp EWHC 1820 (Ch), July 2018.
-Heather successfully represented the Claimant with Philip Shepherd QC in an on-going case concerning travel agents remuneration and the measure of quantum meruit.
+- Times Travel (UK) Limited and Nottingham Travel Limited v Pakistan International Airlines Corp 12 WLUK 133 and EWHC 209 (Ch) Heather successfully represented the travel agent claimants in an action for an account against their defendant principal, PIA, for remuneration due to the claimants.

-Kerman v Akhmedova EWCA Civ 307; February 2018.
+- Kerman v Akhmedova EWCA Civ 307; February 2018.
 Heather, with Philip Shepherd QC, represented the appellant solicitor against a witness summons and disclosure order made in family proceedings.

 In order to see further examples of Heather’s work, click below on the Areas of Experience

 - Court of Protection Practitioners Association

 - Court of Protection Bar Association (Treasurer)

 As well as speaking at many of Chambers’ conferences, Heather also regularly gives independent talks on her areas of expertise including:

 - The Lexis Nexis Commercial Law 2019 year review webinar discussing economic duress and the Disclosure Pilot